 Building your referral network

 Many mortgage and finance brokers rely on referrals to build their business.
-Recommendations generate trust, which is essential for a financial services provider in order to make a sale.
+Recommendations generate trust, which is essential for a financial services provider to make a sale.
 And receiving referrals is certainly more cost-effective than many forms of advertising and marketing.
 But how can you build a referral network that helps your business to grow consistently?
-Who are the best referrers and how can you actually get them to send customers to you?
+Who are the best referrers and how can you get them to send customers to you?

 Here’s a few simple ways to establish a strong referral network and make it work to build your business over time.

-Align yourself with like-minded local business professionals.
+Align yourself with like-minded local professionals.

 Establishing yourself as a respected business professional in your local community is an important part of building a profitable referral network.
 This means networking at local business forums, attending functions and getting involved with local community initiatives wherever possible.
 Engaging with your local community on social media is also a great way to promote your expertise and raise your profile.
-Once you are well-known in your community, other business owners and community members will respect your abilities and they will refer business to you automatically in order to assist their own customers and friends.
+Once you are well-known in your community, other business owners and community members will respect your abilities and they will refer business to you automatically to assist their own customers and friends.

 Formalise your referral partner commissions and/or fees.

-Sometimes a good referral source will require a fee or commission in order to agree to refer their customers to you, but others will simply be happy to recommend you to their customers in order to add value to their own services.
+Sometimes a good referral source will require a fee or commission to agree to refer their customers to you, but others will simply be happy to recommend you to their customers to add value to their own services.
 If you have identified a business to align with that requires a fee or commission, you should carefully negotiate terms and establish a formal Referral Service Agreement as there are ASIC rules and regulations that you and your referral partner must comply with under such an arrangement.

 Turn your best customers into sales people for your business.